nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `Model`has an association with `FilteredStudent` where `FilteredStudent` encapsulates the current toggle status and `FilteredStudentList`.
 Executing the command will change the toggle status.
 The StudentListPanel is dependent on the toggle status in `FilteredStudent` to display or hide the students’ parent details properly in the `StudentCard`.

-The following sequence diagram shows the interaction between the `UI`, `Logic`, and `Model` components.

-*Insert sequence diagram*

-Given below is an example usage scenario of how the ToggleView mechanism behaves at each step
+Given below is an example usage scenario of how the ToggleView mechanism behaves at each step:

 Step 1.
 The user enters the command `toggleView`.